 While it is undesirable to require voters to select between alternatives which cannot be readily compared by specificity of legal consequences, it may be paternalistic to conclude that voters are incapable of meaningfully expressing views (individually or collectively) even if one referendum choice is a concrete proposal and the other is a question of principle.
 This Essay observes that the fallout of the Brexit vote illustrates that non-comparable referendum questions can have a significantly deleterious impact upon post-referendum representation.
 When, following a referendum, representative government seeks to give policy effect to a question of principle, and the defeated alternative was a concretely worded proposal, the government cannot accurately capture popular will.
 This effect is due to the subtle constraints a referendum may impose upon representative discretion in the context by which representatives pursue future voter approval.

 This effect – apparent in post-Brexit politics – is due to the differing effects concrete proposals and questions of principle have upon subsequent policy-making by representatives.
 As a concrete proposal, the Remain alternative contained sufficient content for representatives to comprehensively implement a policy as law without further policy-making discretion.
 The appropriate legal course of action to realise the political mandate would have been clear – retain the current legal relationship with the EU.
 As the Leave alternate was a question of principle, it required representatives to exercise significant discretion in the implementation of the mandate.
-In effect, the Leave option delegated to the representative government significant responsibility to satisfy voters in light of an unspecified articulation of the polity’s preferences.
+In effect, the Leave option delegated to the representative government significant responsibility to satisfy voters in light of an underspecified articulation of the polity’s preferences.

 Yet because the Brexit referendum entailed the defeat of a concrete proposal as well as the victory of a question of principle, the government has lacked the typical policymaking flexibility in the process of representation.
-The defeat of Remain entails that the government must operate under a wholly negative instruction that policies which continue EU membership are unacceptable.
+The defeat of Remain entails that the government must operate under a wholly negative instruction that the laws which continue EU membership are unacceptable.
 Where a referendum possesses unity of form, such explicit constraint of representative action by the popular rejection of one alternative would be twinned with the victory of an alternative that expresses an equally explicit positive instruction.
 Such would be the case when one concrete proposal is offered against an alternative concrete proposal.
 Likewise, the victory of a question of principle over another question of principle might not provide highly specified content and thus require representative discretion to implement the referendum, but the defeated option would be likewise underspecified in content and thus would not overly bind the government.
 In such cases the two options are parallel, and the referendum poses no particular difficulties for implementation.